What is acupuncture?

 Acupuncture is effective for many pain problems such as stress, anxiety, headache, neck pain, back pain, and muscle/joint pain.
 Inflammatory and overuse syndromes like plantar fasciitis and tendonitis of shoulder, elbows, hips and knees are usually very amenable to acupuncture.
 In addition, it is helpful in many medical conditions including digestive, respiratory, neurological, and reproductive disorders.
 Acupuncture can be used along with traditional therapies and drugs to treat medical problems.

-Can acupuncture help treat rheumatologic disease?
+Can acupuncture or cupping help treat rheumatologic disease?

 How long does a treatment take?
 How many treatments will I need?